tidybot2/docs/docs/software.md

 # Software

 This page provides instructions to prepare a new mini PC for running real-time controllers and communicating with the robotic arm.
-After completing the steps below, follow the setup instructions in the [codebase](https://github.com/jimmyyhwu/tidybot2) for further setup.
+After completing the steps below, follow the instructions in the [codebase](https://github.com/jimmyyhwu/tidybot2) for further setup.

 ## Mini PC setup